andrewrk/planet-evo/README.md

 ## DNA & Reproduction

-In this project, DNA is an array of bytes which have context-based meaning.
-When a character is interpreted, if the value is out of range, it is wrapped around (using modulus for example) as many times as necessary until a value in range is found.
+In this project, DNA is an array of instructions.
+Each instruction is 2 bytes.
+When an instruction is interpreted, if the 16-bit integer value is out of range, it is wrapped around (using modulus for example) as many times as necessary until a value in range is found.

 Each cell (particle) of an organism has a complete intact listing of its DNA, as well as a "currently executing" DNA.
 There is a pointer to the current